-No. However, at least two, and perhaps as many as four buildings that once housed Elder’s stores still exist.
+No. However, four buildings that once housed Elder’s stores still exist.
 Here are the details:

 - Mills Building, northeast corner of Bush & Montgomery, San Francisco.
 Elder’s shop was a room on the mezzanine.
 The building was burned out in the 1906 earthquake and fire, but the shell was saved and the interior rebuilt.
 The Mills Building still stands today.